powerman/perl-Crypt-MatrixSSL3/README.md

 - :Bool

-    Booleans used in matrixSslSetCipherSuiteEnabledStatus() and {authStatus}:
+    Boolean used in matrixSslSetCipherSuiteEnabledStatus() and {authStatus}:

         PS_TRUE
         PS_FALSE